ra972/RubelAhmed.github.io/README.md

 #                                                                                  RUBEL AHMED

-- An effective communicator and team player with extensive knowledge of Python, SQL,Power BI, Tableau,Excel.
+- An effective communicator and team player with extensive knowledge of Python, SQL,Power BI, Tableau,and Excel.
 - Highly motivated employee with desire to take on new challenges.
-- Strong work ethics, adaptability and exceptional interpersonal skills and quickly mastering new skills.
+- Strong work ethics, adaptability and exceptional interpersonal skills, and quickly mastering new skills.

 ### TECHNICAL SKILLS